chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 It MAY also declare:

-* a `secret` property
 * a `configuration` property
 * a `background` property
 * a `controls` property

-The `secret` property MUST be a JSON string referencing an identifier declared in the top-level `secrets` [property][secrets].
-It is assumed that when not declared, the Probe requires no secrets.

 The `configuration` property MUST be a JSON string referencing an identifier declared in the top-level `configuration` [property][conf].
 It is assumed that